Dwm: dmenu

 dmenu is a keyboard-driven menu utility developed as part of the dwm project.
 When invoked, usually by a user-configured key combination, dmenu displays a horizontal menu of its stdin stream at the top edge of the screen.
 This is usually used to pipe in a list of executable names from the user's $PATH, but dmenu can be used for any purpose where a menu is required.
 The user can start typing a program name, and dmenu will narrow the list to show only substring matches for what the user typed.
 The user can also use the arrow keys to navigate the menu.
 When a choice is made, dmenu sends the selected text to stdout, which is usually piped into a shell to launch the program.
 Command-line options can alter the font and colors of the menu, make the search case-insensitive, as well as switch the menu to a vertical orientation or place it at the bottom of the screen.
 By default, only X Font Server fonts are supported although a patch exists to enable TrueType fonts using Xft.

 dmenu is similar in function to application launchers such as Katapult or GNOME Do for Linux or LaunchBar or Quicksilver for Mac OS X in that it allows quick launching of programs from a graphical environment using the keyboard.

-In addition to dwm, dmenu is often used with other window managers like xmonad, or Openbox, and other software like the uzbl web browser.
+In addition to dwm, dmenu is often used with other window managers like xmonad, or Openbox, and other software like the uzbl web browser. i3 uses dmenu as the default program launcher.